code4recovery/central-query/README.md

 ### `/api/v1/meetings`

 Gets meetings, accepting several query parameter options.
-If the `start` option is not provided, the API defaults to now based on the UTC time when the request is received.
-The controller limits the fetch to 100 meetings.
+If the `start` option is not provided, the API defaults to **now** based on the UTC time when the request is received.
+If no other parameters are passed, the controller limits the fetch to the next hour of meetings.
+(Note: This is a bug.
+See [this issue](https://github.com/code4recovery/central-query/issues/1) for details.)

 Options include:

+- `communities`: An array element of communities
+- `features`: An array element of features
+- `formats`: An array element of formats
+- `hours`: A number used to limit the range of meetings returned by the endpoint.
+The default is 1.
+- `languages`: An Array element of alpha2 language codes based on ISO 639-1
-`limit`: A number representing how many meetings will be returned.
-Defaults to 100 if not included.
+- `limit`: A number representing how many meetings will be returned.
+Defaults to 1000 if not included.
+(Note: It is unclear if this option useful to a client, and it may be deprecated.)
-`start` (not fully implemented): A timestamp reflecting the start time for meetings to be returned.
+- `start`: A timestamp reflecting the start time for meetings to be returned.
 For example, to get the next meeting starting after 2300 UTC: `/api/v1/meetings/next?limit=1&start=20240113T230000Z`
-`hours`: A number used to limit the range of meetings returned by the endpoint.
-The default is 1.
-`features`: An array of features
-`formats`: An array of formats
-`communities`: An array of communities
-`type`: A string, either O (for Open) or C (for Closed)
+- `type`: A string, either O (for Open) or C (for Closed)

 Note: The API adjusts the query to include meetings started within the past 10 minutes.